-If you tend to fall off the healthy-eating wagon during the holidays, you’re not alone.
+If you tend to fall off the healthy-eating wagon during the holidays (or on vacation or during family situations), you’re not alone.
 Many Americans gain one or two pounds during the holidays simply from having extra opportunities to indulge.

 Although a pound or two may not sound like much, researchers at the National Institutes of Health report that most people never lose this weight, and it contributes to obesity as the years pass.
-We asked the nation’s best nutritionists to share their words of wisdom — what to do and what not to do when you’re trying to get back on a healthy track — and strategies to immediately put their pointers into action.
+We asked the nation’s best nutritionists to share their words of wisdom — what to do and what not to do when you’re trying to get back on a healthy track — and strategies to put their pointers into action.

 Typically, I’m not a “give it up”-type person, but I change my tune for a January restart in the alcohol department.
 After your New Year’s celebration, give up alcohol for the rest of the month of January (along with making sure to avoid eating anything after 7:30 p.m.).

 Cynthia Sass, M.P.H., RD, author of Slim Down Now: Shed Pounds and Inches With Real Food, Real Fast

 Just because you’re looking to ditch those extra holiday pounds, don’t be taken by words like “natural” and “organic” on the packaging.
 Sugar, salt and unhealthy fats can be natural and organic, yet these words are often magnetic and misleading to shoppers.
 Flip your package over and look for the ingredient list.
 Some labels (and even some food packages) are more transparent than others.
 Go for ingredients you can recognize.
 As an example, you can look at a KIND bar and identify the nuts and dried fruit within.
 Cleaner food labels help you understand what you’re considering putting in your body to help you make balanced, energizing choices throughout the day.

+Slim down your portions and return to your usual mealtime routines.
 Planning meals ahead of time and going heavy on fruits and vegetables for snacks and at meals are the key ingredients in getting back into a regular mealtime routine and keeping hunger pangs in check.
 You can download the free

-Instead, avoid waiting more than five hours between eating, and include protein, fiber and nutrients when you do eat.
-It will keep you satiated, on track and energized.
-Start off strong with fiber and nutrient-packed oatmeal and fruit with a hard-boiled egg at breakfast.
+This only sets you up to overeat when you finally sit down to a meal because you’ll be ravenous and have a harder time making a rational decision about what you’ll eat...
+Instead, start off strong with fiber and nutrient-packed oatmeal and fruit with a hard-boiled egg at breakfast.
 Choose steel-cut or whole oats and colorful berries to really pack in antioxidants and fiber, and try Eggland’s Best eggs to get double the omegas and four times the vitamin D.

 For a snack try protein and calcium-rich Greek yogurt and a piece of brightly colored fruit.
 At lunch and dinner try seafood or grilled poultry breast (for protein) with a small serving of brown rice or quinoa and green, red and/or orange vegetables (for fiber and extra vitamins and minerals).